tldr-pages/tldr/pages/common/zmv.md

 `zmv -n '(*).lis' '$1.txt'`

-- Interactive: show each line to be executed and ask the user whether to execute it.
+- Interactive: show each line to be executed and ask the user whether to execute it:

 `zmv -i '(*).lis' '$1.txt'`